GovTechSG/adex-ug/User Guide/Dashboard.md

 User can click the **Projects** tab to see the projects are listed for their team, on clicking the project, system will navigate to Project details page.

-If user is the member of the team, user can see list of pub and sub projects under the Team > project tab, user role can be Publisher or Subscriber or Team admin.
+If user is the member of the team, user can see list of pub and sub projects under the **Team > projects** tab, user role in the team can be Publisher or Subscriber or Team admin.

 ![Image not Available](/assets/Fig105_11.png)